 For a full pack of information check out the site of hardlopen.
 Here you find the 21 running routes mentioned before (as well as all you wish to know about running in Amsterdam and the Netherlands in general).

 Amsterdam Running Stores

 In the main shopping mile of Amsterdam (Kalverstraat) you find Perry Sport.
 A short ride on the metro will bring you to the Decathlon at the Arena (Ajax Cruijff Arena, Amsterdam South).
 At both stores you will find plenty of running gear.

 Running in a group is more fun than running alone.
 It’s great for improving your technique, preparing for your next race or just for socializing with like-minded people.
 There is plenty of choice in Amsterdam, from fun running groups to the more competitive athletic clubs.

 If you are new in the city you might want to visit https://www.iamexpat.nl/ aimed at expats in Amsterdam.
 Don’t worry; language will not be a problem at any of the other clubs.
 Check out Loopwizer.nl, Avfeniks.nl or search the net for much more choice.

 Best Times to Run in Amsterdam

 Amsterdam is not famous for its warm weather.
 Yes, it can be chilly especially when the wind is up.
-And in the summer, with a general high humidity, energy can be drowning faster than you would expect with the temperature being.
-But as a matter of fact the climate is quite moderate and there are few to none days a year where the weather is a valued excuse for keeping the running shoes in the rack.
-Now, looking back at the winter season 2018/2019, there haven’t been more than 3 days that I choose not to run in my shorts (meeting many runners on the way that still went for the short model).
+And in the summer, the high humidity can drain your energy much faster than you would expect given the temperature.
+That said, the climate is quite moderate and there are few to no days where the weather is a valued excuse for keeping the running shoes on the rack.
+Now, looking back at the winter season 2018/2019, there haven’t been more than 3 days that I chose not to run in my shorts (meeting many runners on the way that also went for the shorts model).
 So go running in Amsterdam – anytime!